chrisgrieser/shimmering-obsidian/README.md

 ### Main search
 **`o`: Open files in your vault.**
-This keyword searches all your notes, aliases, folders, and headings combined.
+This keyword searches all your notes, aliases, folders, blocks, and headings combined.

 #### Search for notes
 This works similar to Obsidian's built-in *Quick Switcher*, but can be triggered